-In the third world, iron-deficiency anemia remains a significant public-health challenge.
+In non-industrialized parts of the world, iron-deficiency anemia remains a significant public-health challenge.
 The World Bank claims that a million deaths occur every year from anemia and that the majority of those occur in Africa and Southeast Asia.
 The World Bank states five key interventions to combat anemia:4

 - Provide at-risk groups with iron supplements.